rkuma183/wilsonmar.github.io/_posts/2016-06-08-jenkins-plugins.md

     pip install ansible boto boto3
    </pre>

-   CAUTION: Dependencies are not ensured by Docker.
+   CAUTION: Docker does not pull in the entire tree of dependencies like package managers do.

 ## Pipeline #